simonhm/islandora_exhibits_browse/README.md

 ## Introduction

 The Islandora Exhibits Browse module creates exhibits browse pages and blocks from metadata indexed in Solr.
+This module will "showcases" Islandora collections as timeline, slideshow, or map browse.

 ## Requirements